Kolpic/Java-Advansed-SoftUni/README.md

 # Java-Advansed-SoftUni

-This is tasks from Java Advansed
+This is lessons from Java Advansed

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------